top of page

 Aromatherapy originated when a laboratory explosion severely burned French perfumer Maurice Gattefosse.
 His success using lavender to treat his severely burned arm led to a lifetime interest in using plant essential oils for medicinal treatments.

-Gattefosse published a scientific paper in 1928 detailing his research into dermatological applications of essential oils and coined the word aromatherapy.
+Gattefosse published a scientific paper in 1928 detailing his research on the dermatological applications of essential oils and coined the term "aromatherapy".

 Many French physicians carried on the critical work begun by Gattefosse.

 One such physician was Dr Jean Valnet, a former army surgeon who used essential oils to treat severe burns and battle injuries.
 Later, Valnet successfully treated psychiatric patients with essential oils.
-Eventually, he published the results of his work in his book Practice of Aromatherapy in 1980.
+Eventually, he published the results of his work in his 1980 book, Practice of Aromatherapy.
 Margaret Maury, an Austrian nurse and surgical assistant, brought interest in therapeutic topical applications of essential oils to England in the mid-1900s, where they are commonly integrated into nursing practice.

 Many reputable aromatherapists have contributed to the safe use of essential oils for health and well-being.